 NetSuite integrations are available, but generally a bit more limited.
 If you prefer a composite system or appstack there may be better options available at this level.

 NetSuite will feel over-engineered for most businesses and leaves a lot of accountants feeling that they could use the software more – if only they knew how!
 Its expense will also be prohibitive for most small companies.
 Medium or large groups who have already expanded internationally will value having one system to manage their international enterprise and have a more joined up international team.

 Free with Natwest accounts as noted previously.
 This is an MTD compliant cloud software which is a handy option if you bank with NatWest and want to invest minimal amounts into a cloud platform.
 It fulfils all basic accounting needs well but will feel lacking in features for businesses beyond this.

 Another free option which is good if you need an alternative to excel to file MTD VAT returns and maintain your ledgers on the cloud.

-We retain experts and daily users for the software listed and therefore are happy to discuss your needs further.
+We retain experts and daily users for the softwares listed and therefore are happy to discuss your needs further.

 The software previously is designed for small to medium businesses.
 Larger companies should consider an ERP system such as SAP, Netsuite or a large Sage product which requires more bespoke advice.
 Please approach us if you would like to discuss a larger ERP system further.